Macktireh/mackdin/README.md

 ## Introduction

-Mackdin est un projet réseau social (clone LinkedIn personnalisé), j'ai réalisé en Python avec Django et un peu de React.
+Mackdin is a social networking project I created using Python with Django and a bit of React.
+It's a customized clone of LinkedIn.

   <!-- <table>
     <tr>